printdotio/printio-android-sdk/docs/SDK_REFERENCE.md

  */
 PIOConfig#setProductFromApp(ProductType product);
 ```
-Or go to the `Product Options` screen by disabling `Product Details` screen (or to the `Product Customization` screen if `Product Options` and `Select Images` screens are disabled).
+Or go to the product options screen by disabling product details screen (or to the product customization screen if options and select images screens are disabled).

 ```java
 PIOConfig#setDisabledScreens(Arrays.asList(Screen.PRODUCT_DETAILS /*, Screen.OPTIONS, Screen.SELECT_IMAGES */)));
 ```
 &nbsp;
 &nbsp;
-#### > Predefine a SKU for product
+#### >Force a SKU for product

-If product options page is disabled, you can predefine a SKU for product.
-Otherwise, default SKU will be used.
+If product options page is disabled, you can force a SKU for product.
+Otherwise default SKU will be used.

 ```java
 PIOConfig#setProductSkuFromApp(String productSkuFromApp);